QUEST! Slaying Dragons and Experiential Learning

 This LXDCON’24 workshop is your gateway to the world of QUEST.
 We’ll delve into the story behind the game, meticulously dissecting its design, implementation, and the thrills of running such a unique experience.
 But the journey doesn’t end there.
 We’ll then embark on an interactive session where you’ll explore the QUEST system.
 You’ll create characters, experiment with mechanics, and discover how to leverage the power of QUEST or similar frameworks for your own learning experience design projects.

+Get ready to unleash your inner hero and embark on an unexpected adventure with us at LXDCON’24 in this workshop.
 As we embark on the QUEST together, you’ll gain valuable knowledge and discover the immense potential of gamification in transforming ordinary training programs into extraordinary journeys of discovery.

 Share this article however you like!